ddigiorg/htm-python/README.md

 + Pial Surface
 + Layer 1:
 + Layer 2:
-+ Layer 3: One of the primary feed-forward layers of neurons
++ Layer 3: One of the primary feedforward layers.
+Multiple cells per column useful for inference and prediction of moving images (Numenta).
-+ Layer 4:
++ Layer 4: One of the primary feedforward layers.
+One cell per column useful in forming representations that are invariant to spatial changes (Numenta).
-+ Layer 5:
++ Layer 5: Motor behavior
-+ Layer 6:
++ Layer 6: Feedback
 + White Matter

 ###Columns